• White House Goes Into Full Spin Mode

 Both Democrats and Republicans agree that healthcare costs are completely out of hand, but they disagree on what to do about it.
 The U.S. spends twice as much per capita as any other country and gets worse results.
 The Democrats think that the government needs to closely regulate healthcare to keep costs downs.
 The Republicans think that individuals need to have more skin the game so they are more cost conscious when deciding on their medical care.
 Empirically, neither one works very well at keeping down costs.

 An interesting article in the Washington Monthly sheds some light on the matter.
 As it turns out, 5% of the population accounts for 50% of healthcare spending and 20% of the population accounts for 80% of the spending.
 The medical consumers are largely old people but also some young people with chronic conditions.
-The article says that the real problem with the healthcare system is the "fee for service" model, which encourages all healthcare provides to offer and provide more service than is needed, much of it high tech and expensive.
+The article says that the real problem with the healthcare system is the "fee for service" model, which encourages all healthcare providers to offer and provide more service than is needed, much of it high tech and expensive.
 It cites several experiments with low-tech, high-touch models where non-doctors help old or chronic patients take their medicine properly and follow their doctors' instructions better, which keeps them living at home longer and out of hospitals.
 There is nothing in the AHCA along these lines, unfortunately.
 (V)

 Donald Trump's SCOTUS nominee, Neil Gorsuch, appeared before the Senate for the first time on Monday, the first of four days he is scheduled to be examined.
 The nominee was largely denied the spotlight, however, in part due to James Comey, but also in part due to Merrick Garland.